 The pollen-bearing organ was hand-collected from a flowering tree in the Naitaradamu stand on the island of Viti Levu, Fiji (J. M. Miller 1989).
 Al Soeldner of the Oregon State University Electron Microscope Laboratory prepared and imaged the sample.
 Field work on Degeneriaceae of the Fiji Islands was sponsored by a grant from the National Geographic Society.

 The left-hand image is "PLATE I ¦ Scale bar[s] 10µm.
 (1), Pollen Type 1, specimen A, LM image [high focus]" (Hochuli and Feist-Burkhardt 2013): micrograph is reproduced by permission from Professor Peter A. Hochuli, Palaeontological Institute and Museum, University of Zürich, Zürich, Switzerland.

 Student problem.
-Discovery of Afropollis in stratigraphically precise layers of Triassic sediments by Hochuli and Feist-Burkhardt (2013) confounds a phylogeny of the pollen of Winteraceae proposed by James A. Doyle and coworkers (Figure 2 on page 1562), clouds serious consideration of Caytoniales as possible flowering plant antecedents, and obviates a Neocomian (mid-Hauterivian) origin of flowering plants.
+Discovery of Afropollis in stratigraphically precise layers of Triassic sediments by Hochuli and Feist-Burkhardt (2013) confounds a phylogeny of the pollen of Winteraceae proposed by James A. Doyle and coworkers (Figure 2 on page 1562), clouds serious consideration of the common ancestor of Caytoniales and Doyleales as a possible flowering plant antecedent, and obviates a Neocomian (mid-Hauterivian) origin of flowering plants.

 As a practice drill in phylogenetics recompute the cladogram in Figure 2 on page 1562 of J. A. Doyle et al. (1990) to include Afropollis from the Middle Triassic (Hochuli and Feist-Burkhardt 2013).